 - The LED display on the control panel displays the actual temperature of the hot tub water.
 Press either the COOLER (Down) or WARMER (Up) button to display the "set" temperature for 5 seconds.
-If you want the water to heat to a different temperature, simply press COOLER or WARMER within 5 seconds.
+If you want the water to heat to a different temperature, simply press COOLER or WARMER within 5 seconds while the "set" temperature is displayed.
 The set temperature advances or decreases by one degree each time one of these sensor pads is pressed. - The heater will turn off when the temperature corresponding to the thermostat setting is achieved.